 Build Quality and Warranty Protection

 At over $1,300, the Aeron justifies its cost with heavy-duty aluminum and glass-filled nylon components built to last decades.
 This is backed by an industry-leading 12-year warranty covering everything, including the mesh and moving parts.
-The TITAN Evo offers excellent build quality for its $550 price point, utilizing heavy steel frames and durable synthetic leather, but it only comes with a 3-year warranty that is extendable to 5 years.
+The TITAN Evo offers excellent build quality for its $550 price point, relying on heavy steel frames and durable synthetic leather, but it only comes with a 3-year warranty that is extendable to 5 years.
 The Herman Miller Aeron is the clear victor in long-term reliability and manufacturer backing.

 Frequently Asked Questions